 At ONEHOPE, we believe in balance.
 That’s why we’re kicking off the new year with a health-conscious approach to mindful sipping and mindful living.

 Whether you’re going for red or white—make it a dry wine this “dry January”.
 These dry wines ferment for longer, leaving little to no sugar after the fermentation process.
-From our Vintner Collection to our Reserves, mindfully sip your way into 2022 with a selection of ONEHOPE Wine.
+From our Vintner Collection to our Reserves, mindfully sip your way into the new year with a selection of ONEHOPE Wine.

 Ready to taste your way into a delightful dry wine lineup?
 Dive into the tasting notes and culinary pairings of some of our favorite dry sips below!
 Plus, learn more about our tips for mindful living that you can start integrating today (hint: wine is included).